microsoft/OpenHack/byos/devops/GH.md

 ### Azure pre-deployment steps

-Login to your Azure Subscription.
+Login to your Azure Subscription (You can skip this step if you are using Cloud Shell for deployment).

 ```bash
 az login